ckind/vue-audio-ui/docs/pages/component-library.md

 ## v-a-num-box

 DAW-style number box.
 Click and drag to adjust.
+Double-click to type in values.

 <VANumBoxExample />